sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 ## Usage

-The examples below shows how to use the component.
+The examples below shows how to use the component (with shadow on).

 ```html
 <sbb-header shadow="true">